-In accepting the UN Prize for Human Rights we remember the important role that our former colleague Abdulhadi Al-Khawaja played in developing our support for human rights defenders across the Middle East and North Africa.
-Much of our work to support human rights defenders around the world today is based on his pioneering work.
+Our former colleague, Abdulhadi Al-Khawaja, played a key role in developing our support for human rights defenders across the Middle East and North Africa, and much of our work to support human rights defenders around the world today is based on his pioneering work.
 Abdulhadi was arrested and tortured during the crackdown on pro-democracy protests in Bahrain in 2011, subjected to a sham trial, and sentenced to life imprisonment.

-Too many other human rights defenders also languish in prison because of their selfless and legitimate activities.
 Azimjan Askarov is serving a life sentence in Kyrgyzstan because of his peaceful advocacy for human rights.
 Ilham Tohti is serving life imprisonment in China because he defended the political and cultural rights of the Uyghur people.
 Dawit Isaak set up the first independent newspaper in post-independence Eritrea.
-When he published articles critical of authoritarian rule, he was seized and taken to a secret prison where he has been held since, for 17 years, without charge or trial.
-Atena Daemi and Narges Mohammadi are both serving long prison terms in Iran because of their work against the death penalty and their support for the families of political prisoners.
+When he published articles critical of authoritarian rule, he was seized and taken to a secret prison where he has been held ever since, without charge or trial.

+Atena Daemi, Nasrin Sotoudeh and Narges Mohammadi are all serving long prison terms in Iran because of their work defending human rights, campaigning against the death penalty and supporting the families of political prisoners.
 Germain Rukuki worked to end torture and the death penalty in Burundi and in April 2018 he was sentenced to 32 years in prison on charges of "rebellion" and "breach of state security".

-In 2017 indigenous defender Dominga González Martínez was sentenced to 50 years in prison in Mexico because she defended the water rights of her community.
-She had already spent 10 years in pre-trial detention.
+In Mexico, Pablo López Alavéz has been held in preventive detention since 2010 on spurious charges of murder because of his work defending the rights of the indigenous Zapoteco people.
+Mohamed Al-Roken has been sentenced to 10 years in prison in the United Arab Emirates because of his work as a human rights lawyer defending other activists during a government crackdown.
 In Vietnam, Tran Thi Nga is serving a nine year prison term, to be followed by five years house arrest because of her work defending land and labour rights.